OraclumLabs/OraclumLabs/README.md

 ## Security

 Found a vulnerability?
-Please report privately to **security@oraclum.fun**.
+Please report privately to **security@oraclumlabs.xyz**.
 Do not open a public issue for security concerns.
 See [docs/SECURITY.md](./docs/SECURITY.md) for the full disclosure policy and bug bounty tiers.

 ---